Kapaak/bara-portfolio-2024/README.md

-# Barbora Nováková - Portfolio
+# Barbora Zapletalová - Portfolio

- Website for graphic designer Barbora Nováková.
+ Website for graphic designer Barbora Zapletalová.
 This website consists of frontend created in `Astro.js` and headless CMS in `Sanity.io`.

 > Repository for the CMS is located